richardturnnidge/kiss/README.md

 ## Interaction with user

 `KEY`
-checks down status and sets '@' to ascii code or 0 if none
+checks down status and sets '@' to ascii code or 0 if none.

 `WAIT`